lauralorenz/moving-data-pipelines-to-prefect/README.md

 # Dealing with legacy pipelines

-1. Decide what you're willing to spend the time to move to Python, if your legacy code is in more than one language
+1. Decide what you're willing to spend the time to move to Python, if your legacy code is in more than one language: **PRETTY MUCH NOTHING**

 2. Figure out your dependencies: **Python dependencies added to requirements.txt; bash dependency is zsh**
 	 - requirements/Piplock files